okebinda/base.api.python/README.md

 $ ./scripts/lint.sh
 ```

-The following linters are are run as part of the `lint.sh` command:
+The following linters are run as part of the `lint.sh` command:

 #### Bandit